MarinaNitze/progress-dashboard/plays/pay-kinship-caregivers-until-they-get-licensed.md

 ---
 layout: layouts/play.liquid
 templateEngineOverride: md,njk
-title: Pay Kinship Caregivers Until They Get Licensed
+title: Pay kinship caregivers until they get licensed
-tags: ["relative-licensing-exceptions", "play"]
+tags: ["kin-licensing", "play"]
 ---

 Kinship caregivers are not eligible for receiving foster care stipends until they complete a licensing process.
 In most states, the can take 100s of days; and many states allow for kinship caregivers to remain unlicensed (unpaid) indefinitely.
 This lack of financial support can severely negatively impact the ability for a kinship caregiver to provide a stable placement.{.t-large}